Just because customers won't buy your products or services throughout the year, doesn't necessarily mean your business idea isn't viable

-Ignorance won’t stand up as a defence in court – nor will being a seasonal business.
-Some businesses require a licence to trade or must be registered, of course, while all business have legal responsibilities when it comes to health and safety and employment.
+Ignorance won't stand up as a defence in court – nor will being a seasonal business.
+Some businesses require a licence to trade or must be registered, of course, while all business have legal responsibilities when it comes to health and safety, insurance and employment.
 If you lack sufficient legal knowledge, seek professional advice.
-You can read legal advice for small firms on the Law Donut.

 Much will depend upon the legal structure of your business, its turnover and your total personal income, but seek professional advice to ensure maximum tax-efficiency.
-You might need to become VAT registered.
-It might be wiser to form a company (“incorporate”) rather than operate as a sole trader .
+You might need to become VAT registered if your turnover reaches the VAT threshold.
+It might be wiser to form a company ("incorporate") rather than operate as a sole trader .
 You need to make sure you claim all available allowances and reliefs, too.
 You might need an accountant to help you with your returns.

 If you cannot change your products or services to give them longer-lasting appeal, make sure you "mothball" your seasonal business properly.
 Use quiet periods to think of ways you can improve the business for when it becomes active again.
 You might want to introduce new products or services or operate in a new location, as examples.
 Also try to devise ways to market your seasonal business more effectively.